 deliverables that could be included in the scope of this proposal, which also helps to define

-• Committee members also discussed the need to develop a DairyTrace communication plan
+the annual budget of expenses for the coming years. - Committee members also discussed the need to develop a DairyTrace communication plan

 including materials for different target groups as well as training sessions for industry